Background and Anomaly Learning Methods for Static Gamma-ray Detectors: Instrumentation

 \section{Instrumentation}

 The instruments used for this work include NOVArray for the preliminary analysis, and PANDAWN nodes once they were deployed in the field.
 Both systems will be described here.

-NOVArray is an array of nineteen 2\(\times\)4\(\times\)16-inch NaI(Tl) detectors deployed on traffic light poles throughout Northern Virginia at major traffic intersections and began collecting data in mid-2018~\cite{hoteling_analysis_2021}.
-The detectors collect 1024-bin spectra from 30\,keV to 3\,MeV at a rate of 1\,Hz, and report these spectra along with status information for the digiBase photomultiplier tube (PMT) base, time, and GPS coordinates.
+NOVArray is an array of nineteen 2\(\times\)4\(\times\)16-inch NaI(Tl) detectors deployed at a height of approximately 2\,m on traffic light poles at major traffic intersections throughout Northern Virginia~\cite{hoteling_analysis_2021}.
+NOVArray began collecting data in mid-2018.
+The detectors collect 1024-bin spectra from 30\,keV to 3\,MeV at a rate of 1\,Hz and report these spectra along with status information for the digiBase photomultiplier tube (PMT) base, time, and GPS coordinates.
 An overview of the array, as well as analysis of the typical nuisance sources observed, is presented in ref.~\cite{hoteling_analysis_2021}.

 The next generation enhancement for systems like NOVArray is to include contextual data (e.g., visual imagery, weather sensors) to aid in the understanding of the radiological environment around each sensor in the array and the interpretation radiological anomalies, and also to enhance detection through networking with the other nodes.
-The PANDAWN nodes are currently being deployed in Chicago, Illinois, USA\@.